f321x/nostr-subswap-provider-cln/README.md

 - `CONFIRMATION_TARGET_BLOCKS`: Desired confirmation speed of onchain transactions.
 Example: `6`
 - `FALLBACK_FEE_SATVB`: Fallback feerate to use if no reliable fee estimation is possible.
 Example:`65`
 - `PLUGIN_LOG_LEVEL` (optional): Level of Log output.
 Examples: `DEBUG`, `INFO`, `WARNING`, `ERROR`

+### <u>Libraries</u>
+This plugin uses a lot of Electrum Wallet code that has been stripped/modified for this use case.
+It also uses the `pyln-client` library to communicate with CLN over the RPC interface.